Save big (up to $1,875) on small business tools with our free membership, business.com+

 Editor’s note: Looking for the right medical practice management solution for your business?
 Fill out the below questionnaire to have our vendor partners contact you about your needs.

-If your practice drops below baseline performance, your athenahealth account manager uses the analytics to recommend corrective actions.
+If your practice drops below baseline performance, your athenahealth Customer Success Manager uses the analytics to recommend corrective actions.
 For example, if your cash flow is disrupted because your most important claims are spending more days in accounts receivable (DAR), the vendor can pinpoint where the delay is occurring and help you get things moving again.
 We found no other medical billing service with such a benefit, and we believe new practices trying to get off the ground and stabilize revenue will find this particularly advantageous.

 Bottom LineBottom line